nettofarah/property-validator/README.md

 ## Usage
 node-request-validator provides a suite of `validate` and `assert` functions to make request validation simple and easy to write.

-`assert` functions halt the request handler's exection if one of the validation rules breaks.
+`assert` functions halt the request handler's execution if one of the validation rules breaks.

-`validate` functions on the other hand, will return an object that you can query containing the result of all validations.
+`validate` functions on the other hand, will return an object containing the result of all validations.

 You can run validations and assertions against the request `body`, `query`, `params` and `headers`, or against all of them at once using `assertAll` or `validateAll`.